Tree-based boosting with functional data: Methodology

 Consider a data set $(x_i, y_i), ..., (x_n, y_n)$ with i.i.d. realizations of the pair $(X, Y)$, where $X$ are predictor variables in some space $\mathcal{X}$, and $Y$ is a scalar response.
 We are interested in estimating a function $F: \mathcal{X} \rightarrow Y$ in order to make predictions for future observations of $X$.
 Following \cite{friedman2001greedy}, we define the target function $F$ as the minimizer of

-over the joint distribution of $(X, Y)$, where $L$ is a pre-specified loss function such as the squared loss $L(a,b) = (a-b)^2$.
+over a class of functions ${\cal G}$, where $L$ is a pre-specified loss function such as the squared loss $L(a,b) = (a-b)^2$.
 Gradient boosting \citep{friedman2001greedy} is a method to estimate $F$ in \eqref{eq:obj} by constructing an approximate minimizer of the empirical risk:

 We view the objective in \eqref{eq:obj2} as a function of the vector $(F(x_1), ..., F(x_n))^T$.
 Similar to the gradient descent algorithm that sequentially adds to the current point the negative gradient vector of the objective function, gradient boosting adds to the current function estimate an approximation to the negative gradient vector.
-At the $t$-th iteration, the negative gradient vector $(u_{t,1},..., u_{t,n})^T$ is computed at the point obtained form the previous iteration $(\hat{F}_{t-1}(x_1), ..., \hat{F}_{t-1}(x_n))^T$:
+At the $t$-th iteration, the negative gradient vector $(u_{t,1},..., u_{t,n})^T$ is computed at the point obtained from the previous iteration $(\hat{F}_{t-1}(x_1), ..., \hat{F}_{t-1}(x_n))^T$: